Citizens' Military Training Camp

 It was only the previous year, 1923, when the US Army officially authorized

-Coats-of-arms and Distinctive Insignia for Army formations.
+the Coat-of-arms and Distinctive Insignia for the 22nd Infantry.

 Led by an officer of the 22nd Infantry, a CMTC company stands in formation.